iangreenleaf/blog_house/_drafts/basement-egress.md

 If I already had nice landscaping in the area they were working, I would have been pretty stressed out by this project.
 As it was, the whole area was just crappy grass that was due to be torn up and converted shortly anyhow, so I didn't mind at all.

+We didn't pay extra to have the dirt disposed of, so we were left with a small mountain on our back patio.
+We did eventually relocate it all to other places around the yard, but it took us most of a year to slowly chip away at it.
+I had planned to use a lot of it to regrade a section of the yard near the foundation, but that turned out to not need as much dirt as I had expected.
+The clay subsoil was the hardest thing to use up, as it was heavy enough to not really perform well in planting beds.
+That eventually led to the creation of my [great ephemeral masterpiece](), so I guess I just needed to take the whole journey to reach the destination.